papyri/site-docs/checklist.md

  * V, Regaling Officials in Ptolemaic Egypt, ed.
 A. Verhoogt.
 Leiden and Boston 2005.
 (Pap.Lugd.Bat.
 XXXII).
 Nos 1—5 are P.Tebt.
 V 1151—1155.
 [EJB]

 ### P.Tebt.Tait
-= Papyri from Tebtunis in Egyptian and Greek, ed.
+= _Papyri from Tebtunis in Egyptian and Greek_, ed.
 W.J.
 Tait.
 London 1977.
 (Egypt Exploration Society, Texts from Excavations III).
 Nos.
 1—23 Demotic; 24—34 Hieratic; 35—37 Hieroglyphic; 38—53 Greek.
 Only nos.
 47—53 are documentary in nature.
 [EES]

 ### P.Tebt.Wall
-= New Texts in the Economy of Tebtunis, ed.
+= _New Texts in the Economy of Tebtunis_, ed.
 E.W.
 Wall.
 Diss.
 Duke University, Durham, N.C.
 1983.
 Nos.
 1—12.
 Texts reprinted as SB XVIII 13782—13793.
 [UMI, order no. 1983—20613]

 ### P.Teos
-= The Archive of Teos and Thabis from Early Ptolemaic Thebes.
+= _The Archive of Teos and Thabis from Early Ptolemaic Thebes.
 P. Brux.
 Dem.
 Inv.
-E. 8252-8256, ed.
+E. 8252-8256_, ed.
 M. Depauw.
 Turnhout 2000.
 (Monographies Reine Élisabeth 8).
 Nos.
 1-13.
 No. 13 is linen.
 [FERE]

 ### P.TestiBotti
 = Testi Demotici I, ed.
 G. Botti.
 Includes 3 papyri from Bologna, 6 papyri from Florence, 7 ostraca from Florence and one papyrus from Naples.
 There is a pocket of plates.
 Florence 1941.